DUI

 DUI Lawyer Located in Luzerne County

-Also Serving Lackawanna, Monroe, Columbia, Wyoming, Susquehanna, Schuylkill, Carbon, Pike, and Wayne counties
+Also Serving Lackawanna, Monroe, Columbia, Wyoming, Susquehanna, Schuylkill, Carbon, Pike, and Wayne Counties

 Luzerne County DUI lawyer who understands both Pennsylvania law, and the process by which DUI arrests are made.
 The reality is that a DUI test is not a perfect barometer of whether a driver is intoxicated, and the Law Office of William I. Abraham knows how to investigate the validity and accuracy of the tests.